yummywakame/100-days-of-code/log.md

 ### Day 16: July 12, 2018 ###

 **Today's Progress**: Quite a bit behind this week due to visiting family in the hospital and other stuff going on, but managed to squeeze in an hour tonight to learn a bit more about JSON.
 Plan to forge ahead Friday night!
 Since13 is my lucky number :)

+### Day 17: July 14, 2018 ###

+**Today's Progress**: Completed a whole chapter on JSON Parsing on the Android Basics Nanodegree

+### Day 18: July 15, 2018 ###

+**Today's Progress**: Completed the chapter on Java: Control Flow and Conditionals and moved on to HTTP Networking.
+Also had fun helping fellow students today during the Study Jam!